staticvariablejames/cookie-connoisseur/README.md

     Whenever a URL starting with `url` is requested, that prefix is replaced with `path`, and the resulting path is provided instead.

+-   `verbose`: `number`
+    The verbosity level for `openCookieClickerPage`.
+    Defaults to 1.
+    Set to 2 to add some additional debug messages, and to 0 to disable all warning messages.

+    Note that this does not disable messages from the command line interface.

 It is advised to re-run `npx cookie-connoisseur fetch` whenever the `customURLs` list is changed.